Pinoccio/hardware-pinoccio/README.md

 pinoccio-hardware-reference
 ===========================

-The schematics, board layout, and datasheets for the Pinoccio board
+Contained are the schematics, board layout, data sheets, and BOM for the Pinoccio board.

+The board revisions are also marked as tags in the git repository, if you'd like to see a previous version.